 Anti Racism: These resources take you beyond self-education and connect readers to action and advocacy.

-The Role of Whites in Community Engagement: Find ways to support members of marginalized groups and how to use your privilege to help others.
+The Role of White Individuals in Community Engagement: Find ways to support members of marginalized groups and how to use your privilege to help others.

 Police Reform and Abolition: One cannot talk about system change toward being anti-racist without serious consideration of undoing the culture of policing and understanding its origins.
 It is also important to acknowledge that many communities have moved toward a productive model of community policing.